Alternative Graph Neural Networks: Synergizing GEV Models and Deep Learning for Travel Mode Choice Modeling: Methodology

+While many studies found that DNNs present more flexible economic information than classical DCMs, a major challenge resides in how to exert behavioral constraints and prior knowledge over such economic information to avoid overly irregular economic patterns.
+The ASU-DNN model presents one example but by adopting an overly restrictive approach, as the researchers imposed the full IIA constraint to DNN.
+Here the Alt-GNNs leverage the alternative graph and message passing algorithms to impose behavioral constraints.
+To demonstrate the process, here we use the Nested Alt-GNN as a leading example with its general utility and choice probability functions as:

+This Nested Alt-GNN model is characterized by its additive nest utility with a general aggregation function $A$.
+The first term represents the alternative $i$'s self-utility and the second term the nest utility from $i$'s neighbors.
+Since each subnetwork in \cref{fig:nesting_structures} is fully connected within each nest, even one-step neighborhood aggregation here can summarize all the information within a nest.
+Different from NL, the Nested Alt-GNN has a more general aggregation function $A$, rather than being limited to the LSE function only.
+Nonetheless, the rather general Nested Alt-GNNs can impose behavioral constraints by replicating the unique substitution patterns in the classical NL model, as shown by the property below.

-\begin{property_nl} \textbf{Two-Layer Substitution.} \textit{The NL model is characterized by its two-layer substitution patterns: proportional substitution of alternatives $i$ and $j$ within every nest $B_k$ when $i, j \in B_k$, and disproportional substitution of alternatives $i$ and $j$ across nests $B_k$ and $B_l$ when $i \in B_k$ and $j \in B_l$}. \end{property_nl}
+\begin{property_Nested_Alt-GNN} The Nested Alt-GNN model is characterized by its two-layer substitution patterns: proportional substitution of alternatives $i$ and $j$ within every subnetwork $B_k$ when $i, j \in B_k$, and disproportional substitution of alternatives $i$ and $j$ across subnetworks $B_k$ and $B_l$ when $i \in B_k$ and $j \in B_l$. \end{property_Nested_Alt-GNN}

-Mathematically, the two-layer substitution property can be shown straightforwardly.
-When $i, j \in B_k$, the ratio of choice probabilities
+The mathematical proof is straightforward.
+When two alternatives $i, j \in B_k$, the ratio of choice probabilities

 which does not depend on any alternatives other than $i$ and $j$.
 When $i \in B_k$ and $j \in B_l$, the ratio of choice probabilities equals to: